rahulrdate/devops-naive/docker/docker-hands-on.md

 ## Introduction
 We will create docker image and perform some operations on the same.
 Just execute the commands and you will get taste of Docker.

-We will use docker images present on [docker hub](https://hub.docker.com/)
+We will use docker images present on [docker hub](https://hub.docker.com/).

 ---
 ## Try out different docker commands

-We will use simple `hello-world` image from docker hub to try out basic commands
+We will use `hello-world` image from docker hub to try out basic commands.

 ### Docker Basic commands